retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

                            feature_type='tfidf',
                            ngram_range=(1,2));

-Under the hood each user trajectory (sequence of event names) got transformed to numeric vector.
-In the example above we used 'ftidf' vectorization (default vectorizer), where vocaburary is sequences of events from 1 to 2 (parameter ngram_range), meaning that we count individual events up to sequnces of 2 (bi-grams).
+Under the hood each user trajectory (sequence of event names) got transformed to a numeric vector.
+In the example above we used ‘ftidf’ vectorization (default vectorizer), where vocabulary is sequences of events from 1 to 2 (parameter ngram_range), meaning that we count individual events up to sequences of 2 (bi-grams).

 Parameter n_clusters corresponds to the number of desired clusters.
-Parameter method - type of clusterization algorithm to use (currently support 'kmeans' and 'gmm').
+Parameter method - type of clusterization algorithm to use (currently support ‘kmeans’ and ‘gmm’).

-Result of the method above is assigned to a new rete attribute: cluster_mapping, which is a dictionary containing user_id's for each cluster:
+Result of the method above is assigned to a new rete attribute: cluster_mapping, which is a dictionary containing user_id’s for each cluster:

 .. code:: ipython3